- High level of privacy

 Now it’s time to buy Bitcoin.
 Log in to your Bitcoin exchange and click on the “Buy Bitcoin” or similar link.
 It’s then just a matter of following the instructions.
-Canadians can use a number of methods to purchase Bitcoin.
+Canadians can use several methods to purchase Bitcoin.
 While bank transfers and credit/debit cards are popular, many exchanges accept various eWallets like Skrill, Neteller, and PayPal.
 Some even accept payments via Western Union.
 Once your purchase is complete, the Bitcoin goes directly into your secure Bitcoin wallet, and it’s ready to spend.
-When you use your Bitcoin wallet to make a deposit at an online casino, you need only provide your wallets address which makes these transactions virtually anonymous.
+When you use your Bitcoin wallet to deposit at an online casino, you only need your wallet address, which makes these transactions virtually anonymous.

 Deposits and Withdrawals

 When you find the right Bitcoin online casino, you are just moments away from the exciting real-money action.
 Making a deposit using Bitcoin is as fast and easy as using any other conventional payment method.
 Your online casino betting account is usually credited upon completion of the transaction.

 Most online casinos automatically convert your Bitcoin deposit into a supported fiat betting currency.
 However, a few Bitcoin online casinos support Bitcoin as a betting currency.
 It’s up to you which way you decide to go.
 Remember to claim any Bitcoin deposit bonuses you are eligible for.